-For organisations to be awarded a grant within Voice (except empowerment grant) the organisational assessment needs to be satisfactory in terms of quality.
+For organisations to be awarded a grant within Voice, the organisational assessment needs to be satisfactory in terms of quality.
 The organisational check must be completed satisfactorily and its entirety.
 Deficiencies found through the organisational check will be communicated with the applicant to develop a capacity development plan that may be funded by the Voice grant.
 Organisations which are determined to be high risk as a result of the organisational check are ineligible for funding.

 The organisational assessment will be a review of the following: Governance and Integrity, Financial Management and Procurement, Human Resources and Program and Project Management.
-The scope of organisational assessment is dependent upon the type of grant applied and there are specific ones for Voice developed.
+The scope of organisational assessment is dependent upon the type of grant applied.